-This has presented an opportunity to review how our services meet the needs of our growing communities across the City of Casey.
+The change presented an opportunity to review how our services meet the needs of the growing communities across the municipality, and sharpen our focus on emerging communities in Casey.
 It has been an exciting opportunity to understand the current and future profile of people who live and work here, and to test our existing knowledge and perceptions.